Maximizing the value of books in Math lessons

 New to using books for teaching Math?
 Fret not, we got you covered!

-Here are some generic tips and things you can apply for your next book in Math class:
+Here are some tips for your next read in a Math class:

 Before reading